thachnguyen/duesselpore/README.md

 ```console
 sudo docker run -it -p 8000:8000 thachdt4/duesselpore:running python3 /home/ag-rossi/projects/duesselpore/manage.py runserver 0.0.0.0:8000
 ```
-Then open the web browser at localhost:8000/duesselpore.
+Open the web browser at localhost:8000/duesselpore.
 More information is on manual.md file.
-Duesselpore is a full stack, light weigh webserver for Nanopore RNAseq.
+Duesselpore is a full stack, light weight webserver to process RNASeq from Nanopore as well as other (Illumina, PacBio ...)
 * Duesselpore web framework is writen using Django Python 3.8.5, NGS data analysis function were written using R and Python.
 * Duesselpore can run locally on your Docker Container.
 * Most of functional analysis can work without internet connection.